Call for Presentations Will Go Live on January 12, 2021

 Learn more about how to use the Model Program measurement and evaluation categories at:

-A Peer Review Team will review each submission using this evaluation rubric and their suggestions are sent to the Symposium Committee for final review.
+A Peer Review Team will review each submission.
+The evaluation rubric follows.
+Their suggestions are sent to the Symposium Committee for final review.
 Model programs can measure their performance over time and demonstrate solid outcomes.
 In addition to quality, proven programs, a good evaluation of a failure or a quality program of a less-presented topic may be selected over high-scoring programs that all have similar formative and process evaluations.

 If your program spans more than one state-level or equivalent geography or if it is a product (regardless of cost), select a smaller jurisdiction’s program to present as a case study.

-Past submissions (who were not selected to present) should resubmit!
-Only the top dozen or so programs can be selected each year, so many excellent programs, especially if there were others of the same topic or if the program was too young, get left behind.
+Past submissions should resubmit!
+Only the top dozen or so programs can be selected each year so many good programs, especially if there were others of the same topic or if the program was too young, get left behind.
 You are encouraged to update your evaluation and resubmit.